-A power bank is basically a battery bank box which is initially fully charged by the user at home, and then carried by the user during the course of a journey.
-And when the user finds his cellphone battery reaching low, he connects the power bank to his cellphone for a quick emergency top-up charging of the attached cellphone.
+It is basically a battery bank box which is initially fully charged by the user at home, and then carried outdoors while travelling.
+When the user finds his cellphone or smartphone battery reaching low, he connects the power bank to his cellphone for a quick emergency topping-up of the cellphone.

 How Does a Power Bank Works

 I have already discussed one such emergency charger pack circuit in this blog, which used chargeable Ni-Cd cells for the intended function.
 Since we had 1.2V Ni-Cd cells employed in the design we could configure it to the exactly required 4.8V by incorporating 4 of these cells in series, making the design extremely compact and suitable for optimally charging all types of conventional cell phones.

 However in the present request the power bank needs to be built using 3.7V Li-ion cells whose voltage parameter becomes quite unsuitable for charging a cellphone which also uses an identical battery parameter.

 The problem lies in the fact that when two identical batteries or cells are connected across each other, these devices begin exchanging their power such that finally an equilibrium condition is achieved wherein both the cells or the batteries are able to attain equal amounts of charge or the power levels.

 Therefore, in our case suppose if the power bank utilizing a 3.7V cell is charged fully to about 4.2V and applied to a cellphone with a drained cell level at say 3.3V, then both the counterparts would try to exchange power and reach a level equal to (3.3 + 4.2) / 2 = 3.75V.